-St. John's has flourished in every season under the tutelage of Blankmeyer and his staff.
-Blankmeyer has guided St. John's to six 40-win seasons, six 30-win seasons and at least 29 wins in 15 of his 17 seasons.
-He has been named BIG EAST Coach of the Year a conference-record five, ABCA Northeast Region Coach of the Year four times, has had 77 All-BIG EAST selections and has seen 57 of his players drafted and/or signed to professional contracts.
+Also the winningest coach in the history of BIG EAST play with 323 conference victories, Blankmeyer has earned BIG EAST Coach of the Year honors a conference-record seven times and has been named the ABCA Northeast Region Coach of the Year four times.
+Blankmeyer, who has guided St. John's to eight 40-win seasons, has had 111 All-BIG EAST selections and has seen 80 of his players drafted and/or signed to professional contracts.

 St. John's finished 36-22 (18-8) in 2011 and earned an at-large bid to the NCAA Tournament, its 33rd appearance overall and sixth in the last eight seasons, following second place finishes in both the BIG EAST Tournament and BIG EAST regular season.
 The Red Storm had four All-BIG EAST selections, including a conference-best three first team selections.
 All-American, Brooks Wallace Award Finalist, first team All-Region honoree and first team All-BIG EAST selection Joe Panik was drafted by the San Francisco Giants in the first round (29th overall) of the 2011 MLB Draft, the Red Storm's highest selection since Craig Hansen was picked 26th overall in 2005.
 Paul Karmas, who became the program's new all-time hit king during the season, and Matt Wessinger were also drafted, while Joe Witkowski signed a free agent contract.